MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 ### includeSourceInSymbolFile

-When this is set to `true` in the `app.json` file of extension A, the downloaded symbol file in Visual Studio Code using the **Downloading Symbols** functionality, contains symbols and the source code of extension A. The default value of `includesourceInSymbolFile` is `false`.
+When this is set to `true` in the `app.json` file of extension A, the downloaded symbol file in Visual Studio Code using the **Downloading Symbols** functionality, contains symbols and the source code of extension A. **Go to Definition** to view the code also depends on this property.
+The default value of `includesourceInSymbolFile` is `false`.

 ### Example JSON file